-The Ethics Committee is responsible for drafting and overseeing ethical policy for the Institution of Civil Engineers (ICE).
+The Ethics Committee is responsible for overseeing the definition and application of ethics applicable to members of the Institution of Civil Engineers (ICE) of all grades, including aspiring future members.

-Our Advice on Ethical Conduct document gives members advice and information about standards of professional practice that they should follow in order to behave ethically.
+Our Advice on Ethical Conduct document gives further advice and information about particular areas of professional practice that the Institution would like its members to follow in order to behave ethically.

 What we are doing?